Remote state preparation by multiple observers using a single copy of a two-qubit entangled state: Introduction

-In the backdrop of the above studies, it is more interesting that here we consider sharing of the task of RSP that does not even require entanglement to attain non-classical fidelity.
-In the present work, we first compute the classical limit of fidelity to prepare an unknown remote state without using any quantum resource in the given scenario where 1 cbit of information is allowed to be transferred from the sender (Bob) to the receiver (Alice) through a classical channel.
-It is calculated by taking the average of input states over a particular circle on the Bloch sphere and turns out to be different from $\frac{2}{3}$ as found to be optimal in the standard scheme of quantum teleportation~\citep{Massar}.
-We then show that the maximum number of observers who can successfully realise the task of RSP with non-classical fidelity, depends upon the choice of a plane of the Bloch sphere.
-Considering a singlet state shared initially, we find that 6 Bobs become successful in this task if the state to be prepared is selected from the equator of the Bloch sphere.
-If the remote state chosen shifts from the equatorial circle towards the poles of the Bloch sphere, the maximum number of Bobs demonstrating the quantum advantage of RSP reduces, reaching zero at the two poles.
-It is also observed that the upper bound on the number of senders (Bobs) becomes lower than 6 when the initial state is non-maximally or mixed.
+In our work we consider a specific RSP protocol which interestingly exhibits quantum advantage even for mixed separable shared states with quantum correlations~\cite{Discord}, when the states to be remotely prepared are chosen from an equatorial circle on the Bloch sphere.
+We further introduce a new RSP protocol with non-equatorial states as input ensemble, {\it i.e.}, states taken form a circles with varying polar angles, and also in the context of the sequential scenario.
+In all these cases we first compute the classical limit of fidelity to prepare an unknown remote state without using any quantum resource, where 1 cbit of information is allowed to be transferred from the sender (Bob) to the receiver (Alice) through a classical channel.
+This is calculated by taking the average of input states over a particular circle on the Bloch sphere and turns out to be different from $\frac{2}{3}$ as found to be optimal in the standard scheme of quantum teleportation~\cite{Massar}.
+Interestingly, it is found that the maximum number of observers who can successfully realise the task of RSP with non-classical fidelity, depends upon the choice of the plane of the Bloch sphere.
+Considering a singlet state shared initially, we find that six Bobs become successful in this task if the state to be prepared is selected from the equator of the Bloch sphere.
+If the chosen remote state shifts from the equatorial circle towards the poles of the Bloch sphere, the maximum number of Bobs demonstrating the quantum advantage of RSP reduces, reaching zero at the two poles.
+We further find that the upper bound on the number of senders (Bobs) becomes lower than six when the initial state is a non-maximally or mixed entangled state.

 We organize the paper as follows.
-In Sec.\ref{R2}, we discuss the particular scheme employed by us for remote state preparation.
-Moreover, the preliminaries of the weak measurement technique are recapitulated.
-In Sec.\ref{R3}, we present the systematic investigation on the upper bound of observers for manifestation of RSP.
+In Sec.\ref{R2}, we provide first a brief overview of RSP and its optimal fidelity under a classical strategy.
+Next we present in Sec.\ref{R2.3} the definition and function of our RSP-protocol in the framework of multiple observers using a single copy of a two-qubit entangled state.
+In Sec.\ref{R3}, we perform a systematic investigation on the upper bound of observers for the manifestation of RSP.
 Concluding remarks are presented in Sec.\ref{R4}.